Ipsen: History

 In February 2022, Ipsen announced the proposed sale of the Consumer HealthCare (CHC) division after entering into exclusive negotiations with the French laboratory Mayoly Spindler.
 In July 2022, Ipsen completed the divestment of the CHC business to Mayoly Spindler.

 In August 2022, Ipsen successfully completed the acquisition of Epizyme and its lead medicine, Tazverik® (tazemetostat), a first-in-class, chemotherapy-free EZH2a inhibitor for adults with relapsed or refractory follicular lymphoma (FL), which was granted Accelerated Approval by the U.S. Food and Drug Administration (FDA) in 2020.
-As part of the transaction, Ipsen also acquired Epizyme’s first-in-class, oral SETD2 inhibitor development candidate.
+As part of the transaction, Ipsen also acquired Epizyme's first-in-class, oral SETD2 inhibitor development candidate.

 In January 2023, Ipsen announced it would acquire rare disease specialist Albireo for $952m, bringing into its portfolio Bylvay (odevixibat), a non-systemic ileal bile acid transport inhibitor for the treatment of paediatric patients with pruritus in progressive familial intrahepatic cholestasis (PFIC).

+In August 2023, The U.S. Food and Drug Administration (FDA) approved Sohonos for the treatment of fibrodysplasia ossificans progressiva (FOP), a rare genetic connective tissue disease that causes progressive loss of mobility and shortened life expectancy, in adults and children.
+It can be used for girls aged 8 years and older and boys aged 10 years and older.
+The estimated annual cost of the drug is from $624,000.
+The disease occurs in 1 in 1,600,000 newborns, with about 800 people now known to have the disease.

+In February 2024, Ipsen received FDA approval for Onivyde (irinotecan liposome injection), which is used in combination with oxaliplatin, fluorouracil, and leucovorin (NALIRIFOX) for the first-line treatment of patients with metastatic pancreatic adenocarcinoma (mPDAC).
+Pancreatic cancer accounts for approximately 3% of all cancer diagnoses in the United States and approximately 7% of all cancer deaths.
+PDAC is the most common form of the disease, with more than 60,000 diagnoses in the United States each year and approximately 500,000 diagnoses worldwide.

+In June 2024, Ipsen received accelerated approval from the US FDA for Iqirvo elafibranor based on positive Phase III ELATIVE trial data. elafibranor is a treatment for primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults who have an inadequate response to UDCA, or as monotherapy in patients unable to tolerate UDCA.

+Controversies

+As of March 2022, Ipsen announced the suspension of certain promotional activities in Russia, including advertising and participation in non-scientific congresses.
+Additionally, the company decided not to initiate any new clinical trials in the country.
+Despite Russian invasion in Ukraine, Ipsen continues to serve patients in Russia, maintaining the availability of its existing medications.

 Financial Data

 Shareholding

-Ownership of Ipsen’s share capital (% of total capital) as of 31 December 2021:
+Ownership of Ipsen's share capital (% of total capital) as of 31 December 2022: